U.S. Department of State Seal

 COMPLAINTS

-If you have concerns about your intercountry adoption process, we ask that you share this information with the Embassy in Praia, particularly if it involves possible fraud or misconduct specific to your child’s case.
+If you have concerns about your intercountry adoption process, we ask that you share this information with U.S. Embassy Praia, particularly if it involves possible fraud or misconduct specific to your child’s case.
 The Department of State takes all allegations of fraud or misconduct seriously.
 Our Adoption Comment Page provides several points of contact for adoptive families to comment on their adoption service provider, their experience applying for their child’s visa, or about the Form I-800/A petition process.

-The Complaint Registry is an internet based registry for filing complaints about the compliance of U.S. accredited or approved adoption service providers with U.S. accreditation standards.
+The Complaint Registry is an internet-based registry for filing complaints about the compliance of U.S. accredited or approved adoption service providers with U.S. accreditation standards.
 If you think your provider's conduct may not have been in compliance with accreditation standards, first submit your complaint in writing directly to your provider.
-If the complaint is not resolved through the provider's complaint process, you may file the complaint through the Complaint Registry.
+If the complaint is not resolved through the provider's complaint process, you may file the complaint through the Complaint Registry

 Contact Information